 To support the UK Corporate Governance Code investors are encouraged to commit to the principles of the UK Stewardship Code 2012 (PDF).
 This sets standards for investors for monitoring and engaging with the companies they own and aims to improve the quality of dialogue between investors and companies to help improve long-term risk-adjusted returns to shareholders.

 The UK Stewardship Code sets out a number of areas of good practice to which the FRC believes institutional investors should aspire and also operates on a ‘comply or explain’ basis.
 The FCA requires UK authorised asset managers to report on whether or not they apply the Code.
 In a similar way to the UK Corporate Governance Code, the UK Stewardship Code aims to make investors more accountable to their clients and beneficiaries.
 The FRC has recently revised its assessment of compliance with the UK Stewardship Code.

 Both Codes are updated periodically to ensure they stay relevant.
 Any changes are subject to extensive consultation and dialogue with the market.
 The most recent UK Corporate Governance Code was published in July 2018 and the most recent UK Stewardship Code was published in September 2012.
-The FRC is currently undertaking a review of the UK Stewardship Code and a formal consultation will begin 30 January 2019.
+The FRC is currently undertaking a review of the UK Stewardship Code and an updated version will be published in the autumn.